Display for Heathkit SB, HW, HR

 calibration is required.
 It should be smack on.

-verify this, you might want to place a temporary jumper across the TEST
+verify this, (for heathkit programmed DFD-2's) you might want to place a temporary jumper across the TEST

 pins which will make the DFD-2 work as a general purpose frequency